JFK/gpt-pynvim-plugin/README.md

 # gpt-pynvim-plugin
-This is help python coding using neovim editor
+This is help python coding using OpenAI API and neovim editor